enyquist/Real_Estate_Analysis/README.md

 # Real_Estate_Analysis
-The aim of this project is to train a regression model to accurately predict the sale price of a house within $1,000 USD.
+The aim of this project is to train a regression model to accurately predict the sale price of a house in USD

 # Motivation
 The motivation behind this project is to learn how to design and maintain machine learning models at scale, using industry standard practices and techniques.